Density of commensurators for uniform lattices of right-angled buildings: Background

 Let $G$ be a locally compact topological group.
 Recall that a discrete subgroup $\G \leq G$ is a \emph{lattice} if $\G \bs G$ carries a finite $G$--invariant measure, and that $\G \leq G$ discrete is a \emph{uniform} lattice if $\G \bs G$ is compact.

 Let $X$ be a connected, locally finite polyhedral complex, and let $G=\Aut(X)$ be the group of automorphisms, or cellular isometries, of $X$.
 Then $G$, equipped with the compact-open topology, is a locally compact topological group.
-In this topology, a countable neighborhood basis of the identity in $G$ consists of automorphisms which fix larger and larger combinatorial balls in $X$.
+In this topology, a countable neighborhood basis of the identity in $G$ consists of automorphisms which fix larger and larger combinatorial balls in $X$ (we give the definition of combinatorial balls for $X$ a right-angled building in Section~\ref{sss:rabs} below).
 A subgroup $\G$ of $G$ is discrete if and only if, for each cell $\s$ of $X$, the stabilizer $\G_\s$ is a finite group.
 Using a normalization of the Haar measure on $G$ due to Serre~\cite{S}, and by the same arguments as for tree lattices (see Chapter 1 of~\cite{BL}), if $G\bs X$ is compact, then $\G \leq G$ is a uniform lattice in $G$ exactly when $\G$ acts cocompactly on $X$ with finite cell stabilizers.